roytang/blog/content/posts/2008/04/shadowmoor-prerelease.md

 [Windbrisk Raptor][5]

 to win the game.
-In fact I don&#8217;t recall winning without either one of those cards.
+In fact I don&'t recall winning without either one of those cards.
 Without a common &#8220;Bury&#8221; removal effect in red and or black, neither of those creatures ever died.
 In the very last game, I finally managed to connect with a 25/25 Troll while I had the Raptor in play.
 The game was almost over for me before that turn as I was at 5 life facing that RB witch.
 With one troll attack suddenly I was up to 30!
 My opponent had to stare at the attacking 25/25 troll for a few seconds&#8230;

 Some thoughts on Shadowmoor sealed: